 This is the first part of an article dedicated to Bitcoin, cryptocurrencies, and blockchain technology.
-In this post we will look at some of the fascinating history of Bitcoin and how the blockchain technology works.
+In this post, we will look at some of the fascinating history of Bitcoin and how blockchain technology works.

-I’ve been planning to write about Bitcoin and blockchain for a while now, but this seems to be as good a time as any other.
+I’ve been planning to write about Bitcoin, crypto and blockchain for a while now, but this seems to be as good a time as any other.

 Let’s start with its history.
 It is a fascinating story, and it has the potential to change the world.

 It all started with an email from someone who called himself Satoshi Nakamoto.